MadAppGang/css-class-combiner/README.md

 ...
 ```

-If order to compose a final css class name we have to write a some condition statements:
+If order to compose a final css class name we have to write some condition statements:

 ```js
 let className = 'baseClassName';